Nikola-Ostojic/Leddit/README.md

 # Leddit-Levi9

 Fullstack project consisting of:
-* REST API written in dotnet core
+* REST API is written in .NET Core
-* Web frontend app written in react
+* Web frontend app is written in React
-* Cross platform Mobile project written in Xamarin.Forms
+* Cross-platform Mobile project written in Xamarin.Forms